tessera-metrics/tessera/README.md

-# Spectra
+# Tessera

-Spectra is a front-end interface for Graphite, which provides a large selection of presentations, layout, and interactivity options for building dashboards.
+Tessera is a front-end interface for Graphite, which provides a large selection of presentations, layout, and interactivity options for building dashboards.